Legeind121/BYT-PLTracker/docs/05-GUMROAD-SETUP.md

 - Watch the tutorial (Help → Replay Tutorial)
 - Import your transactions via CSV (Import Data button)
 - Set up auto-categorization rules (Auto-Categorize Rules button)

+7-DAY MONEY-BACK GUARANTEE

+Not satisfied?
+We offer a full refund within 7 days of purchase, no questions asked.
+Just reply to this email with your refund request.

 NEED HELP?